lukaszkorecki/oreo/README.md

              :scheduler #:oc {:create #oc/deref utility-belt.component.scheduler/create-pool
                               :init #ref [:app]}
-             ;; follows from above - let's add a task to the scheduler with required config ;; for 'fun' we're using a keyword rather than a symbol, which is a bit more idiomatic ;; and we are using #ref to return a var rather than a function, in case of `:create` key - either will work :counter #:oc {:create #oc/ref :utility-belt.component.scheduler/create-task
+             ;; follows from above - let's add a task to the scheduler with required config ;; and we are using #ref to return a var rather than a function, in case of `:create` key - either will work :counter #:oc {:create #oc/ref :utility-belt.component.scheduler/create-task
                             :init {:name "counter"